pcamus/air-quality/README.md

-Air Quality project
+## Air Quality project

-This project is dedicated to measuring air quality
+This project is dedicated to measuring air quality.

+It is inspired by the open source project [Aura](https://www.hackster.io/21cncstudio/project-aura-open-source-esp32-air-quality-monitor-8cb256).